Tuesday, December 13, 2016

 Beginning in 1962, Rayner hosted the show "Breakfast With Bugs Bunny," which was an early morning weekday show that first starred Dick Coughlan and was produced by Don Sandburg.

-A show director at the time suggested to Rayner to wear a jumpsuit because they were only $5 at Sears.
+At the time, a show director suggested that Rayner wear a jumpsuit because they were only $5 at Sears.
 On his first show, Ray wore a brown jumpsuit.
-But it needed something, so Sandburg suggested the use of notes stuck to the jumpsuit, and the rest is history.
+But it needed something, so Sandburg suggested using notes stuck to the jumpsuit, and the rest is history.
 He covered his jumpsuit with little squares of paper (this predates Post-it Notes), and during the show, he would pull them off, one at a time, and read them out loud to see what to do next (time for a cartoon, traffic report, visit with Cuddly Dudley, etc.).

 Left to Right; Clod Hopper (1972-1973), Cooky (1968–1994), Ray Rayner (Oliver O. Oliver 1961–1971), and Bozo.
 Ray Rayner was still helping out Bozo's Circus after his character ended in 1972.

-Every little girl's birthday wish was to get their very own Cuddly Dudley.
+Every little girl's birthday wish was to get their own Cuddly Dudley.

 Ray also had a talking dog puppet, Cuddly Dudley, created and voiced by Roy Brown, aka "Cooky the Cook" from Bozo Circus.
 The segment would highlight viewer mail, including many hand-drawn pictures submitted by children.
-The segment was often humorous as it was a chance for Rayner and Brown to interact and use comedic ad-libs.
+The segment was often humorous, allowing Rayner and Brown to interact and use comedic ad-libs.

 NOTE: The dog house has misspelled Cuddly Dudley as "Cuddley."

 Rayner's turtle races were epic.
-Three turtles, painted numbers on their shells, were placed in the center of a tabletop with perhaps a 3-foot circumference circle with a finish line painted at the edge of the circle.
+Three turtles, painted numbers on their shells, were placed in the center of a tabletop with perhaps a 3-foot circumference circle with a finish line painted at the circle's edge.
 Rayner would try to entice the turtles to run to the finish line by cheering them on.

 The seemingly impromptu nature of Ray Rayner's show was fascinating to children.